 Epilepsy is a condition that people can be born with or something that results from an injury.

 There exists a sliding scale of settlement fee amounts relating to the severity of your epilepsy.
-Factors affecting how much compensation for epilepsy include whether or not epileptic attacks can be controlled by medication; the effect this medication has on impacting quality of life and how long it is required.
+Factors affecting how much compensation for epilepsy include whether or not epileptic attacks can be controlled by medication; how this medication has affected your quality of life and how long it is required.

 If there is evidence of behavioural problems and a significant impact on social life then these elements will also influence how much compensation for epilepsy.

-Epilepsy compensation may also form part of other claims such as those concerned with brain injuries.
+Epilepsy compensation may also form part of other claims such as those concerned with brain or head injuries.

 Call one of our specialist personal injury lawyers who will be more than happy to discuss your case in more detail.
 Our number is 0800 342 3206.